-Only the trustee may vote the shares of the closed-end funds held in the trust.
-The trustee will vote the shares in the same general proportion as shares held by other shareholders of each closed-end fund.
-Your trust may be required, however, to reject any offer for securities or other property in exchange for portfolio securities as described under "Trust Administration-Portfolio Administration".
+Only the trustee may vote the shares of the ETFs held in the trust.
+The trustee will vote the shares in the same general proportion as shares held by other shareholders of each ETF.
+The trust may be required, however, to reject any offer for securities or other property in exchange for portfolio securities as described under "Trust Administration-Portfolio Administration".